FashionFreedom/Seamly2D/CONTRIBUTING.md

 * **hotfix-x.x.x** - Create from **develop** and **master**.
 Contains a quick emergency fix for big bugs.
 Merge to **master** (or **release**) and **develop**.

 ## Git Flow summary
+_These steps use Git command line_
+_It's easier if you use Github Desktop https://desktop.github.com/ for Windows & Mac_

 ### Git Flow 1 - Clone the repo

 * Clone our repo to your local PC.